ejrsilver/Quicksilver/INSTRUCTIONS.md

 Then `cd` into [src](./src/) and build with `make`.

 Next, to run with RAPL, use the following command: `sudo --preserve-env ./src/qs`.
+If that doesn't work, `su` to root then source the profile and try again.